cisagov/ScubaGear/baselines/defender.md

    **Next**.

-8. Under **Choose locations to apply the policy**, set **Status** to **On** for all products except Power BI, Microsoft Defender for Cloud, and On-premises repositories
-   Apps and then click **Next**.
+8. Under **Choose locations to apply the policy**, set **Status** to **On** for at least the Exchange email, OneDrive accounts, SharePoint sites, Teams chat and channel messages, and Devices locations, then click **Next**.

 9. Under **Define policy settings**, select **Create or customize advanced DLP rules**, and then click **Next**.